russeta/docs-tap/getting-started.md

 1. Confirm you have installed the Blank Software Catalog.
 For instructions, see [Configure the Tanzu Application Platform GUI](install.md#configure-tap-gui).

-2. Navigate to the homepage of the Tanzu Application Platform GUI and click **Home**, located on the left-side navigation bar.
+2. Navigate to the homepage of the Tanzu Application Platform GUI and click **HOME**, located on the left-side navigation bar.
    Then, click **REGISTER ENTITY**.

     ![REGISTER button on the right side of the header](images/getting-started-tap-gui-5.png)